Vat fraud: Interdisciplinary Research on Tax crimes in the European Union

 Dr. Dawn M. Carpenter

 Dawn Carpenter is a professor of Finance at The Catholic University of America and a Practitioner Fellow at the Kalmanovitz Initiative for Labor and the Working Poor at Georgetown University.
 Her work focuses on contributive justice theory as a moral foundation for business ethics.
 Dr. Carpenter earned her doctorate in Liberal Studies (Ethics) from Georgetown University and holds graduate degrees in Catholic theology, public finance, and political science.
+Dr. Carpenter, who is the host of the "What Does It Profit?" podcast, contributes to public engagement and visibility efforts to promote the insights and understanding gained through the interdisciplinary research of VIRTEU.

 Dr. Elaine Doyle